-In these cases, your complaint should be sent to the Clerk of the local governing body at the school's address who will arrange for a governor or member of Liberty central team to carry out the Stage 2 procedure.
+In these cases, your complaint should be sent to the Clerk of the local committee at the school's address who will arrange for a governor or member of Liberty central team to carry out the Stage 2 procedure.

-Q. What if the complaint is about a member of the local governing body?
+Q. What if the complaint is about a member of the local committee?

-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Sarah Lomas (the Clerk to the Governing Body) via the school office.
+Complaints about a member of a local committee or the whole local committee should be addressed to the Director of Governance and Compliance, Chris Rossiter (chris.rossiter@libertytrust.org.uk).
 Please mark them as Private and Confidential.
-The Clerk will arrange for another governor or member of Liberty central team to investigate the concerns in accordance with Stage 2.
+The Clerk will make arrangements to investigate the concerns in accordance with Stage 2.

-If the complaint is about the Clerk of the local governing body or the local governing body as a whole, you should send your complaint to the Clerk of the trustees c/o chris.rossiter@libertytrust.org.uk, who will then determine the most appropriate action with regards stage 2 and stage 3.
+If the complaint is about the Clerk of the local committee or the local committee as a whole, you should send your complaint to the Clerk of the trustees c/o governance@libertytrust.org.uk, who will then determine the most appropriate action with regards stage 2 and stage 3.